About Us

 We are committed to promoting informed consent by ensuring individuals have access to complete and transparent information before starting or stopping antidepressants.
 We seek to challenge certain assumptions in mental health care and foster honest, evidence-based conversations about antidepressant medications.

-Our Vision
+Our Long-Term Vision

 Why This Matters